percona/pmm-doc/docs/details/advisors/checks/security-non-root-accounts-super-privileges.md

 ## Resolution
-Revoke Super grants from the users that are not supposed to be MySQL instance administrators.
+Revoke Super grants from the users who are not supposed to be MySQL instance administrators.
 Revoke super on *.* from user@'host';